BoomDAO/unity-template/README.md

 </p>

 ## HOW TO USE
-Go to the Releases section in this repo to the right ---> Download the latest release of the Unity Package.
+1. Go to the Releases section in this repo to the right --->
+2. Download the latest release of the Unity Package.
-Drag-and-drop the Unity Package into your Unity Project.
+3. Drag-and-drop the Unity Package into your Unity Project.
-Start building!
+4. Start building!

 ## TEST IT BEFORE DOWNLOADING HERE
 https://prgg7-iaaaa-aaaal-acrfq-cai.raw.icp0.io/

 ## UNITY TEMPLATE

-A **Unity Template** with all the necessary code for integration with the **World Engine** on the Internet Computer blockchain.
-Features include on-chain login authentication, payments, staking, minting, burning, action system, entity datastore, white-label shop, and white-label NFT marketplace.
-We designed this template to streamline the blockchain game-building process, freeing developers from complexity so they can focus on crafting engaging and enjoyable gameplay.
+A **Unity Template** with all the necessary code for integration with the **World Protocol** on the Internet Computer blockchain.
+Features include on-chain login authentication, payments, minting, burning, action system, entity datastore, white-label shop, and white-label NFT marketplace.
+We designed this template to streamline the blockchain game-building process, so that game developers can focus on crafting fun and enjoyable gameplay.

-Simply deploy a game **World** canister using our [Game Launcher](launcher.boomdao.xyz) website, configure your World's rules directly from the website, download the Unity Template and edit it to call your World canister, and upload your Unity game client build to the website.
+Deploy a game **World** canister using our [Game Launcher](launcher.boomdao.xyz) website, configure your World's rules directly from the website, download the Unity Template and edit it to call your World canister.
 Boom.
 You now have a fully on-chain game.

 ## TECH DOCUMENTATION